One of the most common emotions after discovering an affair is betrayed spouse anger.

 What is my anger telling me needs to change?

-The point is not that there is only one option.
+The point that there is more than one option forward from here.

 And realizing you have options is empowering.